Log in

 The submission should be composed of a single PDF file containing the following information:

-• A letter of recommendation supporting the application for the Award, from the Director/Head of the Department or Laboratory.
+• A letter of recommendation supporting the application for the Award from the Director/Head of the Department or Laboratory.

-• One- or two-page summary of the nominee's dissertation (in English).
+• One- or two-page summary of the nominee's dissertation in English.

-• List of nominee's publications that were used as the basis of chapters in the nominated dissertation.
+• List of the nominee's publications that were used as the basis of chapters in the nominated dissertation.

 Frequently Asked Questions

-I defended my dissertation in late 2022 but graduated in 2023.
-Am I eligible to compete for the 2024 Award?
+I defended my dissertation in late 2023 but graduated in 2024.
+Am I eligible to compete for the 2025 Award?

-As long as the PhD dissertation in informatics is defended in the academic years of 2022-2023 or 2023-2024, AND on or before December 31, 2023, you will be eligible to compete for the 2024 Award.
+As long as the PhD dissertation in Informatics is defended in the academic years of 2023-2024 or 2024-2025, AND on or before December 31, 2024, you will be eligible to compete for the 2025 Award.

 How many Award nominations can our university submit?